The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Richard Guest, Non-Executive Director

-He is a qualified accountant, and an experienced chief financial officer, management consultant and trustee with more than 20 years of experience working at board level, including being the chief financial officer of Royal Brompton & Harefield NHS Foundation Trust, being a partner and leading the NHS practice at EY (formerly Ernst & Young) and being a director at Monitor.
+He is a qualified accountant, and an experienced Chief Financial Officer (CFO), management consultant and trustee with more than 20 years of experience working at board level, including Chief Financial Officer of Royal Brompton and Harefield NHS Foundation Trust, being a partner and leading the NHS practice at EY (formerly Ernst & Young), and director at Monitor.

-In addition to his NHS NED role, Richard is a trustee of the homeless and inclusion health charity Pathway, and he also works as a management consultant providing advice to the NHS.
+In addition to his NHS NED role, Richard is a trustee of the homeless and inclusion health charity Pathway and also works as a management consultant providing advice to the NHS.

 Naz Jivani, Non-Executive Director